SubterraneanTenaciousTasmanians/Spotz/README.md

 - create a MySQL database named 'spotz'
 - configure a MySQL connection in server/db.js
 - import the file spotz-with-two-sided-sweeping-metered.sql to populate the database
+- to run an instance locally, environment variables need to set in server/.env
 - run `node server/server.js` and the server should be up and running